crystal-lang/crystal-book/docs/syntax_and_semantics/operators.md

 Inequality operators describe the order between values.

-The **three-way comparison operator** `<=>` (also known as *spaceship operator*) expresses the total order between two elements expressed by the sign of its return value.
+The **three-way comparison operator** `<=>` (also known as *spaceship operator*) expresses the order between two elements expressed by the sign of its return value.

 | Operator | Description | Example | Overloadable | Associativity |